Flow Authoring

 - function refs for reusable deterministic transforms

-flow/call-flowfor complex branches
+flow/call-flowfor complex branches - bounded child-workflow batch spawn/collect with

 Production Pattern: Parent + Child Flows